YourePrettyGood/PseudoreferencePipeline/README.md

 1. GATK (mainly tested with 3.4, and IR and HC tasks should work with newer)
 1. Unix tools (i.e. bash, GNU awk, GNU sort)

-## Optional dependency (if SLURM is not an option for you)
+## Optional dependency (if a job engine is not an option for you)
-1. GNU Parallel (if SLURM is not an option for you)
+1. GNU Parallel (if a job engine is not an option for you)

 ## Optional dependency (for PSEUDOFASTA task)
 1. BEDtools (tested with 2.23.0+, should work with 2.3.0+)

 ## Works in progress
 1. Integration of FreeBayes (depends on GNU Parallel and a bit of fancy vcflib path-work)
+1. Integration of other mappers (bowtie2, minimap2, HISAT2)

 ## Usage
 This pipeline semi-automates the process of alignment and variant calling for both DNAseq and RNAseq datasets.